 2) And the teacher would feel happy to learn something new from the students.

 It’s okay not to be an expert on a subject to initiate a learning environment.

 To improve the teaching methods and style, a teacher can take help from students.
 A modern teacher may ask students to give suggestions to improve himself/ herself.

 If a student asks something that is not in books and the teacher is not supposed to teach that thing, the modern teacher can give that question as assignment to students so that both students and teacher can try to learn from it rather than the usual “Not in syllabus” remark.

 Instead of getting afraid of changes, modern teachers feel excited about the challenges and adventures that technology and innovation brings to education.
 They are ready to step out of their comfort zone.

-Some teachers from the traditional classroom background now teaching students in online mode using computer and internet connection.
+Some teachers from the traditional classroom background now teach students in online mode using a computer and internet connection.
 This is the sign of progress.

 4. Allow their students to learn from each other

 When I was studying in school, there was nothing like learning from peers.
-A student who used to answer the teacher’s questions was labeled as intelligent, and who did not know the answers, were considered as dumb.
-These days, students can learn from each other if teacher provide them space and environment.
+A student who used to answer the teacher’s questions was labeled as intelligent, and who did not know the answers, was considered as dumb.
+These days, students can learn from each other if the teacher provides them space and environment.

 Related Posts :